parsa-epfl/cloudsuite/docs/commons/spark.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

-This repository contains a Docker image of Apache Spark.
-Currently we support Spark versions 1.5.1, 2.1.0, 2.3.1 and 2.4.5.
-The lastest tag corresponds to version 2.4.5.
+This repository contains a Docker image of Apache Spark 2.4.5.

 To obtain the image: